 Working for You

-Free local support for adults with learning disabilities and autistic adults as part of our Bright Futures Service.
-Struggling to cope and need support with housing, money, benefits or other issues?
+Free local support for autistic adults and adults with learning disabilities as part of our Bright Futures Service.
+Are you struggling to cope and need support with tenancy, money, benefits or other issues?

-Working For You is a FREE short term support, information advice and guidance service for adults with learning disabilities and autistic adults.
-We have a team of experienced workers who provide help and support for people with learning disabilities and autistic adults in Barnet.
-We can help you with problems you may be having with:
+Working For You is a FREE information advice and guidance service for adults with learning disabilities and autistic adults.
+We have a team of experienced workers who provide help and support for people in Barnet with one issue at a time.
+We can support you with problems you may be having regarding:

 - Health - Helping you to stay healthy

-- Dealing with other people - Supporting you to have your say.
+- Dealing with other learning disability organisations - Supporting you to have your say.
 Supporting you with appointments and meetings

 - Finding other services - Letting you know who else can support you

-- Money and Benefits - Helping you to manage your money and claim benefits.
+- Money and Benefits - Helping to advise you on managing your money and claim benefits.
 Supporting with personal budgets and direct payments

 - Letters - Helping you understand official letters